PatrickMassot/plastexdepgraph/README.md

 as simple as `sudo apt install graphviz libgraphviz-dev`.
 See https://pygraphviz.github.io/documentation/stable/install.html otherwise.

 You can use this package with plasTeX using `\usepackage{depgraph}`.
+Do not forget to tell plasTeX to use this plugin.
+From the command line, this would mean running `plastex --plugins=plastexdepgraph test.tex` for instance.
 Note that the
 [Lean blueprint package](https://github.com/PatrickMassot/leanblueprint)
 automatically loads this packages and transmit options.